Lambrook: Inside George, Charlotte and Louis’ new £7,000-per term school - NewsBreak

 Lambrook: Inside George, Charlotte and Louis’ new £7,000-per term school

-Prince George, Princess Charlotte and Prince Louis are set to join a new school this September .
+Prince George , Princess Charlotte and Prince Louis have officially begun their first day at their new school .

 Set in 52 acres of idyllic Berkshire countryside, Lambrook School gives its pupils “feathers to fly” and a “delicious sense of freedom”.